 -

-Mashup Score: 38The Impact of Immunotherapy Use in Stage IIIA (T1-2N2) Non-Small Cell Lung Cancer: A Nationwide Analysis - 3 month(s) ago
+Mashup Score: 38The Impact of Immunotherapy Use in Stage IIIA (T1-2N2) Non-Small Cell Lung Cancer: A Nationwide Analysis - 1 year(s) ago

 Multiple clinical trials have shown the benefit of immunotherapy (IO) for non-small cell lung cancer (NSCLC), including unresectable stage III disease.
 Our aim was to investigate the impact of IO use on treatment and outcomes of potentially resectable stage IIIA NSCLC in a broader nationwide patient cohort.